 Garmin Oregon Vs Montana – Summing Up the Similarities

 Same with any comparison out there, my Garmin Oregon Vs Montana one obviously includes a number of similarities.
-These include the fact that both lines were made with hikers in mind.
+These include the fact that the company made both lines with hikers in mind.
 Both feature Garmin’s exceptionally accurate location data and more.

 All Oregon and Montana models utilize GLONASS in addition to GPS.
 They are also equipped with an electronic compass, a touch screen, and barometric sensors.